mindspore-ai/docs/install/mindspore_cpu_win_install_source_en.md

 - Ensure that [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/zh-CN/download/details.aspx?id=48145) is installed.

 - Ensure that [git](https://github.com/git-for-windows/git/releases/download/v2.29.2.windows.2/Git-2.29.2.2-64-bit.exe) tool is installed.

 - If git was not installed in `ProgramFiles`, you will need to set environment variable to where `patch.exe` is allocated.
-For example, when git was install in `D:\git`, `set MS_PATCH_PATH=D:\git\usr\bin`.
+For example, when git was install in `D:\git`, `set MS_PATCH_PATH=D:\git\usr\bin` needs to be set.

 - Ensure that [MinGW-W64 GCC-7.3.0](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/7.3.0/threads-posix/seh/x86_64-7.3.0-release-posix-seh-rt_v5-rev0.7z) is installed.

 - Ensure that path of source code does not include special characters (Chinese, Janpanese characters etc.).
 After installing, add the path `MinGW\bin`to the environment variable PATH.For example, the installation directory is in `D:\gcc`, then you will need to add `D:\gcc\MinGW\bin` to the system environment variable PATH.

 - Ensure that [CMake 3.18.3](https://github.com/Kitware/Cmake/releases/tag/v3.18.3) is installed.

 - Ensure that path of source code does not include special characters (Chinese, Janpanese characters etc.).
 After installing, add the path of `cmake.exe` to the environment variable PATH.

 - Ensure that [ActivePerl 5.28.1.2801 or later](https://downloads.activestate.com/ActivePerl/releases/5.28.1.2801/ActivePerl-5.28.1.2801-MSWin32-x64-24563874.exe) is installed.

 - Ensure that Python 3.7.5 or 3.9.0 is installed.
-If not installed, download and install Python from:
+If not installed or been installed Python in other versions, download and install Python from:

     - Python 3.7.5 (64-bit): [Python official website](https://www.python.org/ftp/python/3.7.5/python-3.7.5-amd64.exe) or [HUAWEI CLOUD](https://mirrors.huaweicloud.com/python/3.7.5/python-3.7.5-amd64.exe).
     - Python 3.9.0 (64-bit): [Python official website](https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe) or [HUAWEI CLOUD](https://mirrors.huaweicloud.com/python/3.9.0/python-3.9.0-amd64.exe).
     - Ensure that path of source code does not include special characters (Chinese, Janpanese characters etc.).
-After installing, add the path of `python.exe` to the environment variable PATH.
-The `Scripts` folder in the same directory of `python.exe` is the pip file that comes with Python, you also need to add the path of the pip file to the environment variable PATH.
+After installing, add the path of `python.exe` to the environment variable Path.
+The `Scripts` folder in the same directory of `python.exe` is the pip file that comes with Python, and you also need to add the path of the pip file to the environment variable Path.
+- Ensure that [wheel 0.32.0 and later](https://pypi.org/project/wheel/) is installed.

 ## Downloading Source Code from Code Repository